MartinGudel/MGSQLConfigure/README.md

 TODO: all

 #Contribute
-    put your comments on themigrationwizard.com
+    put your comments on http://themigrationwizard.com/configure-sql-server-options-by-dsc/ to let me know which DSC resource you want to see next.